 Q4:

-To test if there is an association between serum LDL geometric means and 5 year survival, we would first need to generate the log of the LDL values, then we perform the ttest using the log of LDL which would be comparing the geometric means, then exponentiate all the estimates and CI.
+To test if there is an association between serum LDL geometric means and 5 year survival, we would first need to generate the log of the LDL values, then we perform the ttest that allows for the possibility of unequal variance to compared the differences in the mean of log transformed serum LDL levels

+, then exponentiate all the estimates and CI.

 Result: the geometric mean of LDL in the group with death within the first 5 years was 113.7 (95% CI 107-120.8), the geometric mean of LDL values in the group without death in the first 5 years was 122.8 (95% CI 120.1-125.5), the risk difference is 1.07 (95% CI 1.15-1.012) and the p value is 0.02 hence there is sufficient evidence to suggest that the geometric mean of LDL values in the group with death within 5 years is different than the geometric mean of LDL in the group without death within 5 years.
 And we note that the value is lower in the group with death within 5 years.

+Points: 4+2=6 (lack of the size of the groups, didn’t mention the differences in the means of two groups, 95% CI, p value)

 Q5:

-We will compare the 5 year survival with LDL, grouped as high (>=160 mg/dL) and normal (<160 mg/dL) by performing a chi square statistical test.
+We will compare the proportion of subjects dying within 5 years of study enrollment across two groups with high LDL levels (>=160 mg/dL) and normal (<160 mg/dL) Differences in the probability of death within 5 years were tested using Pearson’s chi squared test for independence.
+95% confidence intervals for

+the difference in population 5 year mortality probabilities were computed using Wald statistics.

 The resultant risk difference between the two groups is 0.04 (95% CI -0.021 to 0.103) with a p value of 0.225 hence we can infer that there was no difference in 5 year survival when we group the cases by LDL value >=160mg/dL or <160 mg/dL.

+Points: 3+2=5 (lack of the size of the groups, didn’t mention proportion estimate of two groups, p value)

 Q6:

 We will compare the odds of survival beyond 5 years between groups based on LDL values of high ie >=160mg/dL or normal ie <160 mg/dL by performing a chi square test with odds ratio.
+95% confidence intervals for the odds ratio was also computed using exact methods.

 The odds of survival in the high LDL group was 1.39 times higher than the normal LDL group (95% CI 0.8 to 2.5) with p value of 0.22 suggesting no statistically significant increase in risk of death between both groups.

+Points: 4+1=5 (lack of the size of the groups, didn’t mention odds/probability estimate of two groups, wrong 95% CI, and p value)

 Q7:

 To evaluate an association between serum LDL and all cause mortality over the entire period of the observation (two continuous variables) we would perform a pearson correlation which is 0.275 suggesting that there isn’t significant correlation between serum LDL and death

+Points: 0 (See the key; wrong test and lack of the details)

 Q8:

 A ttest would have been sufficient to answer my specific scientific question of 5 year survival and LDL values, or if I wwere to dichotomize LDL values by high/normal, then a chi square test.

+Points: 2

+Total points: 34